Ornerd/forHNG/README.md

 # forHNG
-i'm currently on an internhip with HNG.
+I'm currently on an internhip with HNG.
 Wish me luck!